content-left-bg.png

 4. Psychological bullying eg: threatening, manipulation and stalking.

-5. Cyberbulling using technology (eg: email, mobile phones, chat rooms, social networking sites) to bully verbally, socially or psychologically.
+5. Cyberbullying using technology (eg: email, mobile phones, chat rooms, social networking sites) to bully verbally, socially or psychologically.

 Things you can do if your child is being bullied